 The faculty sponsor is responsible for designing an academic component for the internship experience.
 This academic component should be above and beyond the normal work responsibilities the student assumes at the site, and will be outlined and agreed upon by the faculty sponsor and the intern prior to the start of the internship.
-The faculty sponsor insures compliance with established procedures, monitors student performance during the internship, maintains contact with the on-site supervisor, assesses student progress and grades the experience.
+The faculty sponsor ensures compliance with established procedures, monitors student performance during the internship, maintains contact with the on-site supervisor, assesses student progress and grades the experience.

-The Office of Institutional Research and Assessment
+Office of Institutional Research and Assessment

 The Office of Institutional Research, located in the Stanton Administration Building, is responsible for collecting and analyzing data about Adrian College.
-In addition, the office submits and collects various surveys on campus and community life.
+The office oversees the creation and analysis of various surveys on campus for internal data gathering and assessment.
+In addition, the office supports assessment of student learning, accreditation, program review and institutional effectiveness.

-The Office of the Registrar
+Office of the Registrar

 The Office of the Registrar, located in the Stanton Administration Building, supports students, faculty, and staff as students pursue their baccalaureate and graduate degrees.
-The office assists students in class registration and are the official source of academic policy information and academic records.
+The office assists students in class registration and is the official source of academic policy information and academic records.
 For questions or additional information, contact the Registrar at registrar@adrian.edu.